-Digital signatures will be used to sign all reports.
-All faculty members who voted on a candidate for retention, tenure, or promotion to Professor are required to digitally sign all reports (both the majority report and the minority report(s), if any), regardless of whether they attended the personnel meeting.
-Signing these reports simply indicates that the faculty members have read the reports; signing does not necessarily indicate agreement or disagreement with the contents of these reports.
-Non-voting departmental representatives who were present at the college meeting during the vote shall be required to digitally sign all reports as well.
+All faculty members who voted on a candidate for retention, tenure, or promotion to Professor are required to sign all reports (both the majority report and the minority report(s), if any), regardless of whether they attended the personnel meeting.
+Non-voting departmental representatives who were present at the college meeting during the vote shall be required to sign all reports.
 However, faculty members who recused themselves from voting on a faculty member's e-dossier shall not sign any reports.